aryanvgithub/SRIP2022_Submission/Task1/Readme_task1.txt

 Copy all the files and folders under "Task1" in a single directory for ease of use

-For best results with this algorith record the finger video on 30FPS settings.
+For best results with this algorithm record the finger video on 30FPS settings.

 The code trims the video uploaded into a 10 secend video and then save it frame by frame into 300 different frames